 (E) Propose monitoring and reporting requirements to document progress in plan implementation and the inorganic arsenic load reductions.

+(f) For publicly owned treatment works, the arsenic reduction policy is implemented through the requirements of ORS 468B.140 (SB737, 2007 Oregon Legislature).
+Publicly owned treatment works in compliance with the requirements of ORS 468B.140 and any required and approved pollution prevention plan for arsenic are deemed to be in compliance with the arsenic reduction policy set forth in this rule section.

-(e) In order to implement this section, DEQ will develop the following information and guidance within 120 days of the adoption of this rule and periodically update it as warranted by new information:
+(g) In order to implement this section, DEQ will develop the following information and guidance within 120 days of the effective date of this rule and periodically update it as warranted by new information:

 (A) A list of industrial sources or source categories, including industrial stormwater and sources covered by general permits, that are likely to add inorganic arsenic to surface waters of the State.